danielmackle/ParameterisedVectorGraphicFaces/README.md

 Daniel Mackle - CSC1028 QUB

-The Parameterised Vector Graphic Images .zip file holds all the source code and resources used.
+The Commened Source Code .zip file holds all the source code and resources used.

-Parameterised Vector Graphic Images/datasources holds .csv files used (none so far) Parameterised Vector Graphic Images/images holds image files used to find screen locations Parameterised Vector Graphic Images/screenshots holds the last few screenshots taken Parameterised Vector Graphic Images/testsuites holds the test suites used (none so far)
+The Blog Post and Testing Plan are one zipped group of html files.
+Run index.html The Diary is the Daily Thoughts & Experience Diary .docx The How-To Guide is a zipped group of html files.
+Run index.html The Social Media Post is the Social Media Post .docx

+Thank you!